ExpressLRS/Docs/docs/quick-start/webui.md

     ![Import/Export Tab](../assets/images/webui/import-export.png)
     </figure>

+    ### Gyro Tab

+    This tab allows users to configure receivers with an _inertial measurement unit_ (IMU) / gyro to stabilize aircraft wihout a flight controller.
+See [Gyro](../software/gyro.md) for more information.

     ### WiFi Tab

     This tab lets you change the device' WiFi network connectivity and how it will behave when it is in WiFi mode.